rsyncOSX/RsyncUIdocs/content/post/Synchronize.md

 categories = ["synchronize"]
 lastmod = "2024-03-15"
 +++
-Always verify, by a `--dry-run`,  the result of a new task before executing it.
+Always verify, by `--dry-run`,  the result of a new task before executing it.
 The *easiest* way to verify a task, select the task and then the shortcut `⌘E` for estimate.

 The main task view lets you execute *all* or *selected* tasks in one go.
 A *double click* on a task wil execute a `--dry-run`, the *next double click* will execute the real run.